-Learn all about golden moon milk, how to make it, and why it may help you relax into a better night’s sleep!
+Learn all about golden moon milk, how to make it, and why it may help you relax into a better night sleep!

-I’ve always struggled a bit with insomnia, but since becoming a mum last year, it quickly became impossible to get a good night rest.
+I've always struggled a bit with insomnia, but since becoming a mum last year, it has been pretty tough to get a good night rest.

-Golden moon milk or haldi ka doodh (which means Turmeric milk in Indian), is an ancient drink that comes from a branch of Indian medicine known as Ayurveda.
+Also called moon milk or haldi ka doodh (which means Turmeric milk), is an ancient drink that comes from a branch of Indian medicine known as Ayurveda.

 Add in the delicious addition of honey, nutmeg, pepper, turmeric, ginger, cinnamon and milk, and you get a comforting, yet spicy combination.

-You don’t need any special equipment or hard to find ingredients (they’re mostly available in ethnic supermarkets and/or organic products stores) to make moon milk at home.
+You don’t need any special equipment or hard-to-find ingredients (they're mostly available in ethnic supermarkets and/or organic products stores) to make this concoction at home.

-Ready in just 10 minutes, all it takes to make golden moon milk at home is a milk pot and less than 10 ingredients: whole fresh milk, turmeric, coconut oil (or ghee), honey, ashwagandha, nutmeg, pepper, ginger and cinnamon.
+Ready in just 10 minutes, all it takes to make it at home is a milk pot and less than 10 ingredients:

-If you’re having a hard time switching off your brain after a long day, give this golden moon milk a try, you won’t be disappointed!
+If you’re having a hard time switching off your brain after a long day, give this hot drink a try!
+You won't be disappointed.

 DID YOU MAKE THIS RECIPE?